 I had visited the historic Pullman neighborhood several years ago, but had not been back since it was designated a National Monument of the U.S. National Park Service by President Barack Obama in 2015.
-It is also a National Historic Landmark.
+It then became a National Historic Park in November, 2022.
 I was excited to explore the neighborhood with a local friend on a beautiful fall day.
 It is on the southside of Chicago, west of Lake Calumet, with the boundaries of 103rd to 115th streets on the north and south and I-94 on the east and S. Cottage Grove Ave. on the west.

 Pullman was one of the first company towns or planned industrial communities in the US.
 The Pullman Car Company or Pullman Palace Car Works was started by George Pullman in 1862 and built luxury sleeping cars which featured carpeting, draperies, upholstered chairs, libraries, card tables and an unparalleled level of customer service.
 Pullman built the town from 1880 to 1884 to provide his workers an idyllic community adjacent to the manufacturing plant.
 It was built in keeping with Pullman’s belief “that environment was a crucial force in shaping workers’ character.”